Mazda Logo Meaning and History

 What is there in the company’s plans for future?

-The new off-road vehicle Mazda CX-9, which one can present as Mazda 6 having been enlarged in its proportions and having changed its role, will be produced in the 2017.
-This is a product being created together with the Ford company.
+The new off-road vehicle Mazda CX-9, which one can present as Mazda 6 having been enlarged in its proportions and having changed its role, will be produced in 2017.
+This is a product being created together with the Ford Company.

 And the car Mazda Souga is a model for distant future.
 It is hard to find words to describe its external appearance.
 However, there is a standard set of functions for concepts of this type: an ecologically clean system of an alternative fuel engine; a flow chart with an improved control and safety system.
 Definitely, Mazda Souga has a bit of your fantasy.